-Crashing at Allie’s, I made myself useful by offering her roommate, Aleya Jean, a ride to the airport early one morning.
-On the drive, she said something really interesting to me.
-She told me that she missed the east coast epic: “Driving eight and a half hours to West Virginia to climb for three days and go back home like it’s no big deal.
+Crashing at Allie’s, I made myself useful by offering her roommate, Aleya Jean, a ride to the airport one morning.
+On the drive, she told me that she missed the east coast epic: “Driving eight and a half hours to West Virginia to climb for three days and go back home like it’s no big deal.
 Climbers on the east coast are driven in a very different way.”
-She told me about the “Colorado casual”, where basically you look out the window and decide to get brunch until the overcast skies clear up, then go out and get a full day.
+She informed me of the “Colorado casual”, where you can basically look out the window and decide to get brunch until the overcast skies clear up, then go out and get a full day.